RuiRomano/pbip-demo-agentic-mcp/.github/chatmodes/powerbi.chatmode.md

 ### Phase 1: Prepare environment
 1. **Critical**: Make sure **powerbi-modeling-mcp** is available and is used for model development.
 If not, stop and prompt the user to install it.
 Learn about the **powerbi-modeling-mcp** tools and always prioritize using Batch tools.
 For example, when creating objects always try to create them in batches to minimize round-trips.
-2. Create the Power BI Project (PBIP) folder structure as explained in [PBIP file structure](#pbip-file-structure)
+2. Create the Power BI Project (PBIP) folder structure as explained in [PBIP file structure](#pbip-file-structure).
 3. Because its PBIP development, there is no Analysis Services server.
 Thereforce: cannot run DAX queries to test data; cannot run refresh commands; its ok to have partitions in `NoData` state.

 ### Phase 2: Semantic Model implementation
 1. Understand the Data Source schema: tables, columns, relationships.
 2. Create a new semantic model, avoid creating tables and columns that are not necessary for the business requirements.
-3. **Critical:** Ensure you follow the semantic model development rules and best practices in `powerbi-modeling-kb.md`.
+3. **Critical:** Ensure you follow the semantic model development rules and best practices in `powerbi.chatmode.modeling.md`.

 ### Phase 3: Enforce Semantic Model Best practices
-1. Ensure the application of the semantic model best practices in `powerbi-modeling-kb.md`.
+1. Ensure the application of the semantic model best practices in `powerbi.chatmode.modeling.md`.
 2. **Critical:** Execute the Best Practice Analysis script `.bpa/bpa.ps1` with arguments `-src [SemanticModel folder path]`.
 Keep executing the script until all critical errors are resolved.
 On each iteration, serialize the semantic model back to the `*.SemanticModel/definition/` folder.

 ### Phase 4: Report implementation
-1. Copy the `.kb/templateReport` content to the report folder `*.Report/` folder of the created in the previous phase.
+1. Copy the `.resources/templateReport` content to the report folder `*.Report/` folder of the created in the previous phase.
 Overwrite any existing files.
 2. Follow the instructions in the `template-report-kb.md` to adapt the report visuals to the semantic model.

 ## PBIP file structure